 At the San Diego Zoo Safari Park, you can view a herd of Grevy’s zebras from the Africa Tram.
 Work is also underway on a new savanna habitat for our group of Hartmann’s mountain zebras, and when it is complete you can see the similarities—and differences—in the two species for yourself.

 For an extra element of fun, the Safari Park is also home to an animated, digital zebra named Robert who serves as the Park’s “spokes-critter.”
 Guests can chat with Robert and ask him all sorts of questions about zebras.
 He’ll have you laughing in no time!
 You'll find Robert holding court in the Park's Nairobi Station.

 There are some threats—loss of habitat, poaching, and disease—that zebras can’t outrun.
 With a wild population of about 25,000, the mountain zebra is classified as threatened.
 The Cape mountain zebra came very close to extinction as a result of hunting and competition with domestic cattle.
 In 1937, Mountain Zebra National Park was established in South Africa, where only 47 Cape mountain zebras remained.
 Their numbers have now increased to several hundred, with the majority still in the national park.

-The endangered Grevy’s zebra’s population has been ravaged by anthrax outbreaks, dropping its ranks to an estimated wild population of 2,250.
-San Diego Zoo Global is a member of the Grevy’s Zebra Trust, an independent wildlife conservation organization in Kenya, and our researchers are working with other conservation groups to help preserve the population.
-As of August 2012, we'd had 128 Grevy's zebra births at our facilities.
+The endangered Grevy’s zebra population has been ravaged by anthrax outbreaks, dropping its ranks to an estimated wild population of 2,250.
+San Diego Zoo Wildlife Alliance is a member of the Grevy’s Zebra Trust, an independent wildlife conservation organization in Kenya, and our scientists are working with other conservation groups to help preserve the population.
+As of August 2012, we have had 128 Grevy's zebra births at our facilities.